wacko1805/MonetWebAdapter/README.md

 ![MWALogo](https://raw.githubusercontent.com/wacko1805/MonetWebAdapter/refs/heads/main/assets/images/MWA%20logo.png)
 ### MWA allows the Dynamic Wallpaper Colours from android 12 and up on the web!
+[View Example Site](https://wacko1805.github.io/MonetWebAdapter/)

 ## How does it work?
 - If the host app is installed on a device, the site will load the devices colours.
 The app starts a minimal http server that broadcasts the dynamic colours to ``` http://localhost:8192 ```